Cleaning Business Health and Safety Templates

 Yes.
 Self-employed cleaners are still responsible for their own safety and their clients’.

 If you are self-employed and employ staff, you are legally required to carry out risk assessments and have the right health and safety documents in place.
 Even if you work alone, you may still be required to complete a risk assessment if your work could affect others, such as clients or the public.
-At the very least, documents like a Cleaning Business Risk Assessment and COSHH assessment demonstrate professionalism, reduce liability, and can help you win more work.
+At the very least, documents like a Cleaning Business Risk Assessment and COSHH assessments demonstrate professionalism, reduce liability, and can help you win more work.
 Our ready-to-use templates are ideal for sole traders and small cleaning businesses alike.

 How can editable and pre-filled health and safety templates help cleaning businesses?